travelr/borg-backup/README.md

 # Borg Backup Automation Script
-This script automates reliable, secure, and efficient backups using BorgBackup — with a focus on a self hosted system.
+-   This script automates reliable, secure, and efficient backups using BorgBackup — with a focus on a self hosted system.
-It’s built for the case that you need both filesystem and database backups in one streamlined process.
+-   It’s built for the case that you need both filesystem and database backups in one streamlined process.
+-   Designed for / backups.

 ## What It Does
 -   Smart, automated backups: Creates encrypted, deduplicated, and versioned backups of your chosen directories
--   Automatic database dumps: Detects running MariaDB, MySQL, PostgreSQL, and InfluxDB containers and safely dumps their data before backing it up.
+-   Automatic database dumps: Detects running MariaDB, MySQL, PostgreSQL, and InfluxDB 1.8 containers and safely dumps their data before backing it up.
 -   Easy to configure: All settings live in a clean, well-commented config file—no code changes required.
 -   Security-first: Sensitive credentials are kept in a separate, permission-locked secrets file and never exposed in logs or command lines.
 -   Safe execution: Before starting, it checks system health—like available disk space and CPU load—to avoid backups that could destabilize your system.